Commit451/DriveAppFolderViewer/README.md

 To contribute to this project and test it with the sample within this repo, you will need to generate your own OAuth 2.0 Client ID following the steps [here](https://developers.google.com/drive/android/get-started)

 ## Note
-- This library is pretty hefty, bringing in Kotlin, Coroutines, Compose, and [okyo](https://github.com/Commit451/okyo), as well as the Google Drive v3 Java APIs.
+- This library is pretty hefty, bringing in Kotlin, Coroutines, okio, and [okyo](https://github.com/Commit451/okyo), as well as the Google Drive v3 Java APIs.
 Make sure you are aware of this.
 - There is a 1,000 page limit on results, therefore only the first 1,000 files/folders will be shown within a folder.

 License